spotify/helios/README.md

 Production Readiness
 --------------------
-We at Spotify are running this in production now (as of early July 2014) with a money-generating service, so we trust it.
+We at Spotify are running Helios in production (as of October 2015) with dozens of critical backend services, so we trust it.
 Whether you should trust it to not cause smoking holes in your infrastructure is up to you.

 Why Helios?